CU-DBMI/redirects/README.md

 While you may be able to find one that gives you most or all of what you want for free right now, free plans have generally become more and more limited over time.

 Paying for a plan may not be a problem for you, especially if you value the convenience of having a simple service that handles everything automatically.
-But with just a little bit of setup, we can accomplish all of this in a much better way for the **target audience of this approach: people/organizations who use GitHub and Git**.
+But with just a little bit of setup, we can accomplish all of this in a much better way.

 ## Comparison